kashing1999/notes/java.md

 ```

 ## `valueOf()` method
-- The string valueOf() method coverts given type such as int, long, float, double, boolean, char and char array into string
+- The string valueOf() method coverts a given type such as int, long, float, double, boolean, char and char array into a string
 ``` Java
 int a = 10;
 System.out.println(String.valueOf(a)); // 10